José Couto: 1999 European Championships

 For the 1999 European Championships held in Istanbul, Turkey from 26 July to 1 August, in the 50 m pool of the Ataköy Olympic Pool Stadium, Couto placed 7th in the final of the 200-metre breaststroke set at 2.16.05 seconds.

 1999 European Short Course Championships

-The 1999 European Short Course Championships held in Complexo Desportivo do Jamor in Lisboa, Portugal, from 9 to 11 December, Couto won a silver medal in the 200-metre breaststroke with a 2.09.98, finishing 2.16 seconds behind first-place finisher Stéphan Perrot of France, and 1 second ahead of third-place finisher Adam Whitehead, bronze medalist.
+The 1999 European Short Course Championships held in Complexo Desportivo do Jamor in Lisbon, Portugal, from 9 to 11 December, Couto won a silver medal in the 200-metre breaststroke with a 2.09.98, finishing 2.16 seconds behind first-place finisher Stéphan Perrot of France, and 1 second ahead of third-place finisher Adam Whitehead, bronze medalist.
 In the final of the 100-metre breaststroke the following day, he won the bronze medal with a time of 59.70 seconds.